If you like the itinerary below please quote REF INDIA 2114 when enquiring for further details.

 Alternatively you may like modify this trip with your own Holiday Wish List

-Upon arrival into Delhi, you'll be met at the airport and transferred to the hotel.
-The remainder of today and the next 2 days are yours free to relax or independently explore this bustling capital.
+Upon arrival into Delhi, Adela and Karol will be met at the airport and transferred to the hotel.
+The remainder of today and the next 3 days are yours free to relax or independently explore this bustling capital.
 Perhaps consider some of our holiday enhance options at the back of this quote.

 This morning we embark on a half day sightseeing tour of Old Delhi, taking in the impressive Red Fort, Raj Ghat, Jama Masjid - India’s oldest and largest mosque, and a rickshaw ride through the bylanes of the old city.
 This afternoon you will take our optional half day tour of New Delhi.
 For more information please see the Enhance your holiday page of this quote.